 “Stop in the name of love!”
 Who sang this song?
 Post in the comments if you know the answer.

 What are “stops” in photography?
 Great question!
 Stops in photography are another one of those weird terms you need to learn as a photographer.
 No worries… we’ll cover what it is in this tutorial.

-In essence, stops in photography relate to the relationship between different camera settings to get a well-balanced exposure.
+In essence, …a stop is a measure of exposure relating to the doubling or halving of the amount of light when adjusting your camera settings (in relation to exposure).
 These camera settings include the aperture, shutter speed, and ISO.
 Each of these settings is adjusted in fractions or whole numbers.